opentracing-contrib/java-jdbc/README.md

 ## Usage

 1. Add _tracing_ to jdbc url.
 E.g. _jdbc:tracing:h2:mem:test_
-To trace calls only if there is an active Span use property `withActiveSpanOnly=true`.
+To trace calls only if there is an active Span use property `traceWithActiveSpanOnly=true`.
-E.g. _jdbc:tracing:h2:mem:test?withActiveSpanOnly=true_
+E.g. _jdbc:tracing:h2:mem:test?traceWithActiveSpanOnly=true_

 2. Set driver class to `io.opentracing.contrib.jdbc.TracingDriver`